Latest posts by Jovin Tardif (see all)

 4. Recently you played Chino in Netflix Nicky Jam: El Ganador.
 What can you tell us about the hit series and how you prepared for your role.

 I had some time to prepare, but when it was time to shoot, we had to move to Mexico, because some scenes were shot there.
-I think what helped me prepare was being around some of the actors that were real rappers 24/7, so I took from their body postures and how they held themselves.
+What helped me prepare was being around some of the actors that were real rappers 24/7, so I took from their body postures and how they held themselves.
 I knew the context of the story of Nicky Jam, what I mean is that I am from Puerto Rico.
 I’ve seen life in the projects and many places where the story takes place, and as well the music from the show was actual music I listened to most of my childhood years and in the culture.

 5. Can you tell us about your experience in the ABC TV series The Baker and The Beauty?